its-miroma/fow/info/mods/README.md

+---
+icon: list-ul
+---

 # Mods

 This table shows the mods included in the latest stable versions of FO.

-* You can find the version-specific mod list on [CurseForge](https://download.fo/curseforge) and on [Modrinth](https://download.fo/modrinth)
-* You can find obsolete or superseded mods in the [changelog on GitHub](https://github.com/Fabulously-Optimized/fabulously-optimized/blob/main/CHANGELOG.md)
+You can find the version-specific mod list on [CurseForge](https://download.fo/curseforge) and on [Modrinth](https://download.fo/modrinth) You can find obsolete or superseded mods in the [changelog](https://download.fo/changelog).
-* The mods included are inspired by, but not limited to the [features in OptiFine](../../about/optifine.md)
-* FO is not just a pack of mods: [what does FO contain?](../)

 {% hint style="success" %}
 FO is carefully crafted together to ensure full compatibility between its mods, so you shouldn't modify its mods manually, as that may cause conflicts.
 You should prefer [updating FO](../../how-to/update/) to updating its mods invidually.